A concussion-protection guide for parents

 The lower jaw is a lever into the skull.
 Control it, and less force gets through.

-A stabilized lower jaw can't roll forward or back into the skull joint, closing off one of the main routes force takes to the brain.
+Held in place, it can't roll into the skull joint, one of the cleanest routes force takes to the brain.

-Real material thickness across the back teeth distributes the load instead of concentrating it at a single point.
+Full-thickness material across the back teeth spreads the load instead of concentrating it at one point.

-A forward, stable jaw keeps the airway behind the tongue open, so the athlete stays composed through contact instead of fighting for air.
+A forward jaw keeps the airway open, so the athlete breathes through contact instead of fighting for air.

 This is the part the dental-protection mindset misses entirely.
 A guard built to keep teeth in place doesn't have to do any of this.
 A guard built around jaw position does.